Leeds Playhouse: Building

 The playhouse has a large neon sculpture on its exterior which spells out the lyric from the song "Tubthumping" by Chumbawamba: "I get knocked down but I get up again".

+The sculpture Ribbons by artist Pippa Hale is next to the theatre, which was a partner in the development of the work, which commemorates women of Leeds.

 Productions

 According to the Leeds Playhouse website it has established a reputation both nationally and internationally as one of Britain's most exciting producing theatres, winning awards for everything from its productions to its customer service, and it is "the largest regional repertory theatre in the UK outside London and Stratford".
 The theatre's first artistic director was Jude Kelly (1990–2002).
 Her successor was Ian Brown who ran the theatre until passing the baton to James Brining in the autumn of 2012.